Telecom Acronyms Reference Guide

-This helpful acronym reference guide is a collection of technical terms and jargon frequently used in the telecommunications industry.
+This helpful telecom acronym reference guide is a collection of telecommunications terms and jargon frequently used in the industry.
 We include common phrases at the end of this article.
 Leave us a comment if you find more telecom acronyms to add to this page.

 503 = Network Error Code: The HyperText Transfer Protocol (HTTP) 503 Service Unavailable blog_telephone_booth_signalmashserver error response code indicates that the server is not ready to handle the request.